cmisid/Wasty-G2/docs/Ideas.md

 ## To do

 - Find a good router system
-- Determine how to manage user authentification
+- Determine how to manage user authentification (although none at first is fine)
 - Find a good memoization system

 ## React native libraries